cvzwkk/portal/assets/docs/universe/equations/Heat-Energy/Nuclear/implosion/implosion-based_fission_process.md

 ---

 2. Beryllium borohydride: Another complex hydride that has been studied for its potential to store large amounts of hydrogen.
 It has been found to have a hydrogen storage capacity of up to 18 weight percent.
 However, beryllium is an expensive and toxic element, which limits its practical use.
-Here are a few more borohydrides that have been studied for their potential in hydrogen storage:

-1. Yttrium borohydride: This is a complex hydride that has a high hydrogen storage capacity of up to 5.5 weight percent.
-It has been studied for its potential use in solid-state hydrogen storage and hydrogen fuel cells.

-2. Scandium borohydride: Another complex hydride that has a high hydrogen storage capacity of up to 7 weight percent.
-It has been studied for its potential use in solid-state hydrogen storage and as a hydrogen fuel additive.

-3. Zinc borohydride: This is a simple hydride that has a hydrogen storage capacity of up to 5.6 weight percent.
-It has potential for use in portable hydrogen storage devices, but it also has a high decomposition temperature.

-4. Potassium borohydride: This is another simple hydride that has a hydrogen storage capacity of up to 9.5 weight percent.
-It is relatively inexpensive and has potential for use in portable hydrogen storage devices, but it also requires a catalyst to release the stored hydrogen.

-These and other borohydrides are being explored for their potential in hydrogen storage applications, but they also face various challenges and limitations such as high decomposition temperatures, low stability, and high cost.
-Therefore, researchers are still working on developing new materials and methods to improve the efficiency and viability of hydrogen storage for a clean energy future.

 ---